CedricPump/msfs-bombathlon/README.md

 Despite the increasing availability of combat planes in MSFS, users often find themselves lacking substantial objectives beyond airshows, intercepts, and scenic flights.
 Although tools like NeoFly offer intercept missions, they lack a comprehensive framework for military career progression within the global context of MSFS.

-This is where Bombathlon and its successors come into play.
+This is where MBL and its successors come into play.
 These tools aim to provide purposeful combat-oriented missions, effectively utilizing the available military aircraft.
-Bombathlon's primary objective is to deliver manual bombing challenges spread across the MSFS world map, allowing players to demonstrate their piloting and bombing skills.
+MBL's primary objective is to deliver manual bombing challenges spread across the MSFS world map, allowing players to demonstrate their piloting and bombing skills.
 This initiative serves as a foundation for potential future developments, including a full-fledged capture-and-hold combat environment for conquering the globe of MSFS.

 ### Project Scope

-Bombathlon and its successors do not aim to replicate the complexity of dedicated combat simulations like DCS.
+MBL and its successors do not aim to replicate the complexity of dedicated combat simulations like DCS.
 Instead, they emphasize accessible and engaging combat experiences, resembling sports competitions more than realistic battlefield scenarios.
-While Bombathlon incorporates elements of combat simulation, it intentionally maintains a simplified approach concerning system depth, physics simulation, and targeting systems.
+While MBL incorporates elements of combat simulation, it intentionally maintains a simplified approach concerning system depth, physics simulation, and targeting systems.

 ## Description